 At the time Jesus’ work was the redemption of all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
 Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin.

-from “The Vision of God’s Work (2)” in The Word Appears in the Flesh
+Excerpted from “The Vision of God’s Work (2)” in The Word Appears in the Flesh

-from “Man Can Only Be Saved Amidst the Management of God” in The Word Appears in the Flesh
+Excerpted from “Man Can Only Be Saved Amidst God’s Management” in The Word Appears in the Flesh

-from “Practice (2)” in The Word Appears in the Flesh
+Excerpted from “Practice (2)” in The Word Appears in the Flesh

-from “How to Take the Path of Peter” in Records of Christ’s Talks
+Excerpted from “How to Take the Path of Peter” in Records of Christ’s Talks

 Today’s truth is given to those who yearn for and seek it.
 This salvation is granted to those who yearn to be saved by God, and is not only meant to be gained by you, but is also so that you can be gained by God.
 You gain God in order that God can gain you.
 Today I have spoken these words to you, and you have heard them, and you should practice according to these words.
 In the end, when you put these words into practice will be when I have gained you through these words; at the same time, you will have also gained these words, which is to say, you will have gained this supreme salvation.
-Once you have been made clean, you will be a real human being.
+Once you are made clean, you will have become a real human being.

-from “The Experiences of Peter: His Knowledge of Chastisement and Judgment” in The Word Appears in the Flesh
+Excerpted from “The Experiences of Peter: His Knowledge of Chastisement and Judgment” in The Word Appears in the Flesh

-from “Understanding Commonalities and Differences in Human Nature” in Records of Christ’s Talks
+Excerpted from “Understanding Commonalities and Differences in Human Nature” in Records of Christ’s Talks